-Associate of Business Administration in International Hospitality Management [ABA]
+Associate of Business Administration in International Hospitality Management [ABA] / Associate of Science in International Hospitality Operations [ASc]

 The Associate Degree consists essentially of the first five Trimesters of the Bachelor's Degree in International Hospitality Management.
 It provides students with a degree level qualification that covers essential skills, knowledge and theory of key functional areas in business, and provides an understanding of the hospitality industry.
 Graduates can utilise this programme as a short route into a career in the hospitality industry, entering at supervisory or trainee management level positions, or they can transfer the credits earned from this programme onto a full Honours Undergraduate degree programme at EAHM or elsewhere.